 Kaspersky has technicians on call for North American customers from 7 a.m. to 1 a.m.
 (Eastern Time), seven days a week.
 You can reach them via a phone call, an email or a chat window, and they promise next-day response.

 During off hours, the Kaspersky website, reachable from the program interface, offers how-to videos and FAQs, articles, and warnings about the latest threats.

 Kaspersky 2020: Verdict

 Kaspersky Total Security remains the top-tier security suite to beat, with protection and fast scans no other program can deliver.
 The password manager, improved parental controls and two-factor authentication add up to the closest thing to airtight protection.

 But it's not quite perfect.
-Total Security could be enhanced by offering unlimited access to Kaspersky's VPN service; Bitdefender Premium Security offers VPN service at a lower price per system.
+As we've found in our Kaspersky 2020 review, Total Security could be enhanced by offering unlimited access to Kaspersky's VPN service; Bitdefender Premium Security offers VPN service at a lower price per system.
 Kaspersky also creates too much of a performance load during full scans.